emptymalei/StatisticalPhysics/_sources/equilibrium/most-probable-distribution.rst.txt

 ---------------------------------------------

-Though assuming least knowledge of the distribution of the microstates, we are still able to predict the observables.
-There exists several magical processes in this theory.
+Though assuming the least knowledge of the distribution of the microstates, we are still able to predict the observables.
+There exist several magical processes in this theory.

-The first magics is the so called more is different.
-Given thorough knowledge of a single particle, we still find phenomena unexplained by the single particle property.
+The first magic is the so-called more is different.
+Given thorough knowledge of a single particle, we still find phenomena unexplained by the single-particle property.

 .. admonition:: How could Equal a Priori help?
    :class: warning